change-hi/change-hi.github.io/morea/scientific-software-basics/reading-ssb-mana.md

 Please make sure you have installed a compatible browser as specified at: <https://osc.github.io/ood-documentation/latest/requirements.html#browser-requirements>

-## Connect to Mana through Open OnDemand
+## Connect to Koa through Open OnDemand

-Connect to Mana by pointing your browser (ChromeOS, Firefox or Safari) at: <https://mana.its.hawaii.edu>
+Connect to Koa by pointing your browser (ChromeOS, Firefox or Safari) at: <https://koa.its.hawaii.edu>

 You should get the UH gold screen and then login with your user name and password.